 Their second day was reserved for another drift on the West Branch of the Penobscot River.
 The guides launched at Chewonki‘s Big Eddy Campground.
 After a morning of fishing the Big Eddy we had a great lunch at the campground then got back in the drift boats and fished our way downstream to Salmon Deadwater.
 Fishing was good on both days and everyone caught fish using dries flies.

-The last evening our local American Legion went to Kokadjo Sporting Camps and put on a dinner for the vets.
+The last evening our local American Legion went to Kokadjo Sporting Camps and put on a barbeque for the vets.

-We want to thank each and every business and the many individuals involved in this and every Project Healing Waters Outing for the last thirteen years.
+We want to thank each and every business and the many individuals involved in this and every Project Healing Waters Outing for the last fourteen years.
 They have all been a huge success.
-Please go to our “Photos” page and see all those happy, smiling faces.
+Please go to our “Photos” page and see all those smiling faces.